nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 )
 ```

 This component can be included as a child of the **`Kennel`** component.
-Look at the code below and notice the custom HTML element `<Animal />`.
-React interprets this as a component and will run the function that you imported from `Animal.js` and then render the JSX that it defines.
+Look at the code below and notice the custom element `<Animal />`.
+React interprets this as a component, and will run the function that you imported from `Animal.js`, and then render the JSX that it defines.

 Update your **`Kennel`** component with the code provided below.
 Be sure to import the **`Animal`**.
 Now when the **`Kennel`** component is rendered it will display 3 child **`Animal`** components.